dgblack/dgblack.github.io/index.md

 I am a 1st-year PhD Student in Electrical and Computer Engineering at the University of British Columbia, Vancouver, Canada with a passion for robotics and medical physics, and various work and project experiences in both.
 Through my background in Engineering Physics coupled with my project work, I have gained a breadth of skills in software, mechanical, and electrical engineering, as well as a strong background in mathematics and physics.
 This unique skillset is ideal for robotics or medical physics applications and gives me a diverse knowledge of all aspects of the project so that I can jump in anywhere and communicate between all three disciplines of engineers as well as physicists.

-Additionally, I am an avid skier, climber, and canyoneer ([View some highlights](https://dgblack.github.io/portfolio/adventure)).
+Additionally, I am an avid skier, paragliding pilot, climber, and canyoneer ([View some highlights](https://dgblack.github.io/portfolio/adventure)).
 I am fluent (written and spoken) in English and German, play cello, follow the Bundesliga and Premier League, and love to travel.
 I am an efficient, motivated, hard worker and fast learner, and work well on teams.
 Below is a list of my experiences, education, etc.

 # Education
 May 2021 - Present